Employee Assistance Programs (EAP)

 A referral agent could be a someone from within the organization such as a health professional in the medical department, a union counsellor or an employee who has received EAP training.
-If there is no internal referral agent, the employee could be referred to an external EAP resource.
+If there is no internal referral agent, the worker could be referred to an external EAP resource.
 Referral agents must be familiar with available community resources which could include social, financial and mental health services, professional counsellors, or ministers.
-A referral agent defines the specific nature of the problem and refers the person to the appropriate resource for assistance.
-The actual referral depends on the type of problem, the preference of the person, and the ability of the person to pay for the service (if costs are not otherwise covered by the EAP or insurance program).
+A referral agent defines the specific nature of the situation and refers the person to the appropriate resource for assistance.
+The actual referral depends on the type of difficulty, the preference of the person, and the ability of the person to pay for the service (if costs are not otherwise covered by the organization or an insurance program).

-When an employee voluntarily contacts an EAP provider, a confidential record is opened.
-The EAP provider will collect any necessary information and, depending on the severity of the problem and the capabilities of the EAP personnel, will decide if the problem can be handled by the provider or if a referral is needed to an outside resource (such as a particular substance abuse program).
+When a worker voluntarily contacts an EAP provider, a confidential record is opened.
+The EAP provider will collect any necessary information and, depending on the severity of the situation and the capabilities of the EAP personnel, will decide if the situation can be handled by the provider or if a referral is needed to an outside resource (such as a particular substance use program).
 Interviews are typically offered to the employee within a set period of time (e.g., interviews will be conducted within 24 or 48 hours) unless the situation is judged to be an emergency.

 In an EAP, there are three types of referrals:

-1. self-referral where the employee seeks help on their own.
+1. Self-referral where the worker seeks help on their own.

-No record of these two types of referral appears in the employee's personnel file.
+No record of these two types of referral appears in the worker's personnel file.